Dreame X60 Max Ultra Review

 How We Evaluated

-• Noise Levels: Nobody wants a loud purifier running all night
+• Noise Levels: Nobody wants a loud vacuum running all day

 • Value: Does the performance justify the price?